-E MIRROIR FACE ET NUQUE.-This A new Patent Toilet Glass reflects the back of the head as perfectly as it does the face, and both in one glass at the same time, enabling a lady to arrange her back hair with the greatest case and precision; it is the most unique and com-plete article ever introduced into the dressing room : prices 24s. and upwards, to be seen only at the Patentees, Messrs.
-HEAL and SON. whose warerooms a'so contain every variety of Toilet Glass that is manufactured, as well as a general assortment of BEDSTEADS, BEDDING, and BED-ROOM FURNITURE.
+E MIRROIR FACE ET NUQUE.-This A new Patent Toilet Glass reflects the back of the head R. A new Patent Tollet Glass reflects the back of the head as perfectly as it does the face, and both in one glass at the same time, enabling a lady to arrange her back hair with the greatest ease and precision; it is the most unique and com-plete article ever introduced into the dressing room; prices 24s, and upwards, to be seen only at the Patentees, Messrs, HEAL and SON, whose warerooms also contain every variety of Toilet Glass that is manufactured, as well as a general assortment of BEDSTEADS, BEDDING, and BED-ROOM FURNITURE.
+HEAL, and SON'S HILUSTRATED CATA

-HEAL and SON'S ILLUSTRATED CATA-LOGUE of Bedsteads and Bedding, containing designs and prices of upwards of 100 Bedsteads, SENT FREE BY Post.
-HEAL and SON, 196, Tottenham-court-road.
+HEAL and SON'S ILLUSTRATED CATA-LOGUE of Bedsteads and Bedding, containing designs and prices of upwards of 100 Bedsteads, SENT FREE BY POST, HEAL and SON, 196, Tottenham-court-road.

-212° MILNERS' HOLDFAST AND FIRE-RESISTING SAFES (non-conducting and vapour-ising), with all the improvements, under their Quadruple Patents of 1840, 51, 54 and 1855, including their Gunpowder-proof Solid Lock and Door (without which no safe is secure).
+21.2° MILNERS' HOLDFAST AND FIRE.
+RESISTING SAFES (non-conducting and vapour-ising), with all the improvements, under their Quadruple Patents of 1840, 51, 54 and 1855, including their Gunpowder-proof Solid Lock and Door (without which no safe is secure).

 THE STRONGEST, BEST, AND CHEAPEST SAFEGUARDS EXTANT.
 MILNERS' PHENIX (212 degrees) SAFE WORKS, LIVERPOOL, the most complete and extensive in the world.
 Show-rooms, 6 and 8, Lord street, Liverpool.
-Lon-don Depot, 47A, Moorgate-street, City.
-Circulars free by post
+Lou-don Depot, 47A, Moorgate-street, City.
+Circulars free by